resourcepool/save-lora-trainer/resources/docs/docs/ch1-rescue-hacker.md

 When a device attempts to join a LoRaNetwork, it sends JoinRequests.
 A JoinRequest contains:

  * its **unique ID** called Device EUI or DevEUI (<=> Mac Address)
  * a target **Application ID** (see it as a **Realm**)
  * other info (DevNOnce, MIC) that we won't worry about today...

 The good thing about JoinRequests is that they are **not** Encrypted.
 That means we can easily decode them from the MQTT broker packets!

 To understand how to spot a Join Request, you need to read the binary protocol used to encode the payload.
 You should read your LoRaWAN 101 course...
 [Here's a link if you don't have it](/resources/course/lorawan-101-course.md).

+The file you will need to modify is in **src/decoder/JoinRequestPacketDecoder.js**

+ 1. Implement the `JoinRequestPacketDecoder.isSupported()` method
+ 2. Implement the `JoinRequestPacketDecoder.decode()` method

+**Tests:**
+To make your life easier, we have implemented a sequence of tests to validate these two points.
+Just run `npm test` and it should give you a good way to see whether your implementation of both methods is right or not.
+The test file is available in **src/decoder/JoinRequestPacketDecoder.spec.js** for reference.

+### Step 2.1 JoinRequestPacketDecoder.isSupported() ?

 **How to spot a JoinRequest:**
   A join request can be recognized by the following:

- * the message has a field called "phyPayload" containing base64 encoded data
+ * the message has a string field called "phyPayload" containing **base64 encoded data**
- * the binary message of phyPayload has the following Mac Header (first byte of phyPayload): 0b00000000
+ * the binary message of phyPayload has the following Mac Header (first byte of phyPayload): **0b00000000**

+### Step 2.2 JoinRequestPacketDecoder.decode() ?

 Now that you have found which Packets are JoinRequests, you need to extract its metadata from the binary buffer.

-Fill-out the **JoinRequestPacketDecoder** methods to do so.
 We are looking for the AppEUI, the DevEUI, the DevNOnce and the MIC.

+Don't forget that we have already deserialized the base64 string payload into a byte buffer!
+In the decode() method, **this.payload** refers to the ByteBuffer containing your payload.

 **Important:**
 Hint 1:
 Your friends know the **answer to life, the universe, and everything** (which is **42**, by the way!).
-You can assume that the AppEUI will be 42:42:42:42:42:42:42:42
+You can assume that the **AppEUI** will be **42:42:42:42:42:42:42:42**

 Hint 2:
 Your friends all bought the same LoRa Device which is from the manufacturer Unicorn Inc.
 The Manufacturer's DevEUI (<=> MAC Address) all start with **13:37:00:00**:XX:XX:XX:XX

 Hint 3:
 The PhyPayload binary protocol stores information in...
-Little-Endian... [https://en.wikipedia.org/wiki/Endianness](https://en.wikipedia.org/wiki/Endianness)

- 1. Implement the `JoinRequestPacketDecoder.isSupported()` method
- 2. Implement the `JoinRequestPacketDecoder.decode()` method

-**Tests:**
-To make your life easier, we have implemented a sequence of tests to validate these steps.
-Just run `npm test` and it should give you a good way to see whether your implementation is right or not
+Little-Endian... [https://en.wikipedia.org/wiki/Endianness](https://en.wikipedia.org/wiki/Endianness).
+Most payloads are **unsigned**.

+Hint 4:
+We highly advise you to take a look at the [Node Buffer documentation](https://nodejs.org/api/buffer.html).
+It contains cool methods like **buffer.readInt8** or **buffer.readUInt8** for instance.

 ## Step 3 - Activating the device
 Now that we know how to decode a Device JoinRequest, we need to implement the necessary steps to activation in the Gotham-IoT server.

 The OTAA concept is very simple:

  * The device sends a JoinRequest containing its **unique ID** called Device EUI or DevEUI (<=> Mac Address), the **Application ID**, and other info (DevNOnce, MIC).
  * The Gotham-IoT server checks if the Application has registered the current Device.
  * If the device exists, it will send a JoinAccept response.